2. SpaceStudio User Guide#

 You may be prompted by your firewall to allow GDB to accept incoming connections.
 This is required for the debugger to work, so make sure to allow it.

-In the properties view, go to the Linux tab.
+In the Properties view, navigate to the Linux tab

 2.9.
 Performance Analysis and Monitoring#

-This feature is further described in the Monitoring User Guide.
+This feature is further described in the Monitoring documentation.

 2.10.
 Version Information#